 Can you train with EMS if you already visit a gym?

 You can even use EMS during your workout at the gym to increase the stimulus.
-To do this, you stick the electrodes to the desired location and perform the exercises.
+To do this, you stick the pads to the desired location and perform the exercises.
 Please note that this is a heavy load and therefore the intensity of the current, the breaks and the duration of the load must be individually adjusted.

-Information about EMS devices
+Information about EMS machines

-Yes, you can build up muscles with an EMS device.
+Yes, you can build up muscles with an EMS machine.
 Researchers at the University of Bayreuth found that EMS training not only increased the well-being of the test subjects, but also reduced back pain.
 More detailed information on the procedure and parameter settings can be found in our EMS guide.

 Once you have selected an EMS program, you will feel a pleasant tingling sensation.
 After 1-2 minutes, the intensity changes so that the load on the muscle feels similar to a conventional workout.
-Training with an EMS device causes no pain.
+Training with an EMS machine causes no pain.

-Does an EMS device increase blood flow?
+Does an EMS machine increase blood flow?